etraveli/etraveli_codestyle/poms/java/java-parent/src/site/markdown/cdi_spec.md

-To simplify running tests containing classes relying on CDI to inject field values, the `cdi-unit` dependency is provided as part of dependency management within the kotlin-parent POM of the etraveli codestyle.
+To simplify running tests containing classes relying on CDI to inject field values, the `cdi-unit` dependency is provided as part of dependency management within the java-parent POM of the etraveli codestyle.
 To use it within a test, simply annotate all test classes with the `RunWith` annotation and submit the CdiRunner as its value.